antonio-morales/Fuzzing101/Exercise 8/Readme.md

 ### Seed corpus creation

-For this exercise I'll make use of a corpus downloaded from **SafeDocs "Issue Tracker" Corpus**.
+For this exercise, I'll make use of a corpus downloaded from **SafeDocs "Issue Tracker" Corpus**.
 You can find more information about this PDF Corpus [here](https://www.pdfa.org/a-new-stressful-pdf-corpus/).

 Download and uncompress the corpus:
 ```